Cockapoos are a cross of cocker spaniels and poodles. Read this article to know more about this wonderful breed.

 Cockapoo is one of the oldest known designer dog breeds.
 It has been popular in the United States since the 1950s.
 The American Cockapoo Club was founded by Mary D. Foley in 1998, and is dedicated towards the preservation of this lovely breed.

-Cockapoos are so friendly and outgoing that they would not leave you alone even for a minute.
-They are very intelligent and active pets.
-They like playing, going for a walk, getting trained; actually anything which involves activity.
+Cockapoos are so friendly and outgoing and prefer to be by your side all the time.
+They are very intelligent, energetic and active pets.
+They like playing, going for a walk, being engaged in playtime and respond well to positive training.
 These are not the kind of dogs that would lie around in the house dozing off all day.

-Being very happy dogs, cockapoos will always cheer up your mood and make you smile.
-They also like being petted, and love meeting new people.
-You would also never find them chasing a cat.
-Cockapoos are both, cat and dog friendly.
-They are also used as therapy dogs.
-Therapy dogs are trained to provide affection and comfort to people in hospitals, nursing homes, retirement homes, disaster areas, and the like.
+Being very happy dogs, cockapoos will cheer up your mood and make you smile.
+They are affectionate and social.
+Cockapoos are typically cat and dog-friendly.
+They are great therapy dogs trained to provide affection and comfort to people in hospitals, nursing homes, retirement homes, disaster areas, etc..
 They are even trained as hearing dogs for the deaf.

 Breed: Cocker Spaniel and Poodle